loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 System Memory Speed : 2400 MHz
 ```

-At boot, you can press `ESC` once to enter the BIOS "Front Page".
+At boot, you can press `ESC` once to enter the BIOS "Front Page" (you need to be very quick with this first `ESC`).

 ```
                                                            Front Page